 The motivation behind the rise in gaming during a time when we’re confined to solitary indoor lives seems obvious.
 The boredom factor means that people need something to fill their time.
-But there are other significant aspects to gaming that have made it a lockdown success.
+But there’s other significant aspects to gaming that have made it a lockdown success.

 But gaming has also become a place of community, somewhere people can maintain a sense of emotional connection to others.
 When I speak to my mum, she’s brimming with anecdotes of her time on Animal Crossing.
 It almost makes up for the limited socials she can have in the real world, for now.